Adapting Contrastive Language-Image Pretrained (CLIP) Models for Out-of-Distribution Detection: Related work

 \subsection{Supervised OOD detection methods}

-Supervised OOD detection methods rely on the fact that in-distribution classification accuracy is positively correlated with OOD detection performance \cite{fort2021exploring}.
-For that reason, a large number of OOD detection methods derive anomaly scores from supervised in-distribution classifiers.
-A frequently used baseline is to use the maximum softmax probability (MSP) of an in-distribution classifier as OOD detection score \cite{hendrycks2016msp}.
-To increase MSP, Liang et al. \cite{liang2018enhancing} use a temperature hyperparameter tuned on OOD data along with adversarial perturbations on the images.

-An alternative OOD detection score is the parametric Mahalanobis-based score.
-In \cite{lee2018simple}, the anomaly score is defined as the negative of the minimum Mahalanobis distance \cite{de2000mahalanobis} between per-class feature vectors.
-The Mahalanobis-based score assumes that the samples from each class are normally distributed around the per-class mean.
-This computation assumes that the representations conform to a mixture of Gaussians and that in-distribution labels are available \cite{ren2021rmd,fort2021exploring}.
-Later on, Sun et al. \cite{sun2022oodknn} establish an important yet simple OOD detection score, namely the $k$-nearest neighbors (NN) distance, without requiring the feature norms \cite{tack2020csi}.
-The $k$-NN distance has the advantage of being non-parametric, and model- and distribution-agnostic.
+Supervised OOD detection methods rely on the fact that in-distribution classification accuracy is positively correlated with OOD detection performance \citep{fort2021exploring, galil2023a}.
+For that reason, many OOD detection methods derive anomaly scores from supervised in-distribution classifiers. \cite{hendrycks2016msp} developed the maximum softmax probability (MSP) as OOD detection score, which is frequently used, or its temperature scaled version \citep{liang2018enhancing}.
+More recently developed scores based on the logits of the in-distribution classifier are the maximum logit \citep{hendrycks2022scalingood} or the negative energy scores by \cite{liu2020energy}.
+An alternative OOD detection score, which requires the in-distribution labels, is the parametric Mahalanobis-based score \citep{lee2018mahalanobis}.
+The Mahalanobis score assumes that the representations from each class are normally distributed around the per-class mean and conform to a mixture of Gaussians \citep{ren2021rmd,fort2021exploring}.
+Later on, \cite{sun2022oodknn} established an important yet simple OOD detection score, namely the $k$-nearest neighbors (NN) distance, without requiring the feature norms \citep{tack2020csi} or temperature tuning \citep{rafiee2022sdns}.
+The $k$-NN distance has the advantage of being non-parametric and model- and distribution-agnostic.

-Regarding OOD detection robustness against in-distribution perturbations, Hendrycks et al. \cite{hendrycks2018oodrobust} analyze the robustness under multiple transformations, such as Gaussian noise and blur.
-However, it is not always clear which manually perturbed images are present in the in-distribution and which are not.